IceCreamEngineer/angular-essentials-widget/README.md

 # angular-essentials-widget

-Repo for what I make in the Angular Udemy course: https://www.udemy.com/course/angular-essentials-angular-2-angular-4-with-typescript/
+Repo for what I made in the Angular Udemy course: https://www.udemy.com/course/angular-essentials-angular-2-angular-4-with-typescript/

-Current spot: Finished Section 10 on using HTTP Client to send requests to an API.

 <hr/>